Crown-Commercial-Service/CMpExampleApi1/README.md

 mvn spring-boot:run
 ```

 This will start the api on port `8080`.
-The run a different port, for example `18080` use:
+The run on a different port, for example `18080` use:

 ```
 mvn -Dserver.port=18080 spring-boot:run
 ```

-You may wish to use a different port when use an application and api are being run locally.
+You may wish to use a different port when an application and api are being run locally.
 See the example application repository, `CCSExampleApp1`.

 Now the api is running locally it is possible make requests to it, for example using curl: